lostpebble/pullstate/README.md

 > Ridiculously simple state stores with performant retrieval anywhere in your React tree using the wonderful concept of React hooks!

-* ~2.02KB minified and gzipped! (excluding Immer and React)
+* ~1.87KB minified and gzipped! (excluding Immer and React)
 * Built with Typescript, providing a great dev experience if you're using it too
 * Provides `<InjectStoreState>` component for those who don't like change 🐌
 * Uses [immer](https://github.com/mweststrate/immer) for state updates - easily and safely mutate your state directly!
+* **NEW** - [Create async actions](#async-actions) and use hooks to watch their state.
+Pullstate's version of React suspense!

-_Inspired by the now seemingly abandoned library - [bey](https://github.com/jamiebuilds/bey), sharing a similar interface but with a hooks implementation (and server-side rendering).
+_Originally inspired by the now seemingly abandoned library - [bey](https://github.com/jamiebuilds/bey).
+Although substantially different now- with Server-side rendering and Async Actions built in!
 Bey was in turn inspired by [react-copy-write](https://github.com/aweary/react-copy-write)._

 Try out a quick example: